What To Discuss When You Find A Room.

-If you both decide there is enough connection to make the move to co-sharing that is great.
+If you both decide there is enough in common to make the move to co-sharing that is great.
 You will then work on your co-sharing agreement details, rules, boundaries, the fee you will charge or pay etc. Once you have finalised your agreement and moved in, you will email CoconncetHER to let the team know you no longer require our services.
 Happy Days.

 What are you looking for in a potential CoconnectHER?